GH-AkshyM/HR-Attrition-Analytics-Dashboard/README.md

 #### 🚀 Outcome: A System That Predicts, Not Just Describes

 [(Back to top)](#table-of-contents)
+## You can explore the report [here](https://github.com/GH-AkshyM/HR-Attrition-Analytics-Dashboard/blob/main/PBIX%20File/HR%20attrition%20Report%20with%20Dataflow%20Gen2.pbix).
+Download and open using Power BI Desktop.

 ## Check out some of my other works:
 - 📦 **[Revenue Health Dashboard](https://github.com/GH-AkshyM/Revenue-Health-Dashboard/tree/main)** – Executive Revenue Dashboard for Higher-Ups, Simplyfy monthly reports.